wildcranberries/wildcranberries/README.md

 - 👋 Hi, I’m Gouri Padha
 - 👀 I’m interested in Competitve Coding and Web Dev
-- 🌱 I’m currently learning Web Dev
+- 🌱 I’m currently learning Web Dev and DSA

 <!---
 wildcranberries/wildcranberries is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.